T Corona Borealis: 2026 Still Waiting And Watching

 Coordinates: RA: 15h 59m Dec. +25º 55m

-The first observed outburst of T Corona Borealis occurred on the night of May 12th 1866, when the star was about the brightness as Alpha Coronae, magnitude 2.2.
-(Source: Burnham’s Celestial Handbook; Volume Two; Page 708
+The first observed outburst of T Corona Borealis occurred on the night of May 12th 1866, when the star reached the brightness of Alpha CrB…about 2.2 magnitude.

-Following photos: I’ll post the most current or recent first, and deleting some of the earlier ones, maintaining about ten or so photos for review.
+Following photos: I’ll post the most current or recent first and deleting some of the earlier ones and maintaining about five to ten photos for review.

 The following photo is from wikisky.org with T marked with an X.